-Using data like this smartly can help you learn how different daily behaviors and events influence your ability to wind down, get some recovery and, ultimately, sleep.
+Using data like this smartly can help you learn how different daily behaviors and events can improve your ability to wind down, get some recovery and, ultimately, sleep better.
 Identify when you recover and do that activity more often.
 Notice if your recovery is worse after you had a few drinks or coffee late in the day?
 Use the data to make behavioral changes or small adjustments to your daily routines.

-Many of us have to work hard for good sleep and be mindful of different good and bad habits.
-But sleep is the foundation of our well-being so it’s worth paying attention to.
-Dr. Nerina recommended focusing on creating good habits and being kind to ourselves, rather than striving for perfection.
-I always emphasize this too, whether related to lifestyle in general or sleep.
-This attitude can boost well-being and sleep more than getting stressed about perfectly adhering to every guideline.
+Many of us need to work hard for good sleep and be mindful of different good and bad habits.
+But sleep is the foundation of our well-being, so it’s worth paying attention to.
+Dr. Nerina recommended creating good habits and being kind to ourselves rather than striving for perfection, and I could not agree more.
+This attitude can boost well-being and sleep more than getting stressed about trying to adhere to every guideline.